jsdf/n64-sdk-demo/README.md

 This tutorial uses the SDK.
 RetroReversing has a [pretty good tutorial for installing and using the SDK](https://www.retroreversing.com/n64-sdk-setup) under Wine, so you can compile the code in this repo.

 The N64 SDK comes with a small framework for quickly starting a new game, called NuSystem.
 The N64 comes with an OS (really, a library that you link into your game binary and boot on the bare metal), which provides features like threads and I/O, but still requires a fair bit of boilerplate to get a game engine set up.
 NuSystem removes the need to think about threads and initializing the hardware, and just lets you provide the typical `setup()`, `update()`, and `draw()` callbacks that form the core of many simple game engines.
-In NuSystem these functions are typically called [`initStage00()`](https://github.com/jsdf/squaresdemo/blob/master/stage00.c#L31-L43), [`updateGame00()`](https://github.com/jsdf/squaresdemo/blob/master/stage00.c#L192-L207), and [`makeDL00()`](https://github.com/jsdf/squaresdemo/blob/master/stage00.c#L46-L130) respectively, where `00` is the stage/level number of the game.
+In NuSystem these functions are typically called [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L31-L43), [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L192-L207), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80) respectively, where `00` is the stage/level number of the game.

+### Initialization
+When a game using NuSystem boots, it runs the `mainproc()` function in [main.c](https://github.com/jsdf/n64-sdk-demo/blob/master/main.c#L8).
+This then calls [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L31-L43) to initialize the level, and then [registers the `stage00` callback](https://github.com/jsdf/n64-sdk-demo/blob/master/main.c#L20) so that [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L192-L207), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80) can be called on each frame.

+From there it's up to you to fill in the logic for these functions with your game-specific code.

+### Reading controller input and updating the game world

+In [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L31-L43), we initialized some state: the `squaresRotationDirection` boolean, and the `squaresRotations` array.

+In [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L192-L207) we first read the controller input, then update these values as appropriate, each frame.
+In this example we rotate all the squares a bit each frame, and if the A button is pressed, reverse the direction of their rotation.
+We'll use these values to determine what to render in the [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80) function.

 ### Rendering